mars-protocol/core-contracts/contracts/active-delta-neutral/docs/dynamic_entry_exit_model.md

 ## Model Example

 In the following chart we can see how the model works.
-Everything above the line when the yield rate is above 0 , is a signal to long.
+Everything above the line when the net yield is above 0 , is a signal to long.

 Everything below the trend line when the yield rate is below 0 is a signal to short.